 I have a confession to make.
 I hate people.
 I hate lots of people.
 Not in the obscenity-spitting, swilling distilled hatred from a brown bag sort of way but in a way that is just as disruptive to my life.
 You see, I am an introvert.
 There, I have stood up from my chair at Introverts Anonymous and made my pledge.

-At work, the scrubs I wear are my uniform, my cape and cowl.
+At work, the scrubs I wear are my uniform, my cape and my cowl.
 My embroidered name becomes the symbol on my chest.
-When I change from my (now) not so secret identity as mild-mannered Clark Kent wannabe I become immune to the fear of it all, of exposing myself.
+When I change from my (now) not-so-secret identity as a mild-mannered Clark Kent wannabe I become immune to the fear of it all, of exposing myself.
 I know my stuff.
 I am a good doctor.
-When I walk into the resus bay to see a still fitting child and a look of indecision on the face of the team I take control of the situation.
-But it is not with loud words or an overbearing attitude, but with a sense of calm.
+When I walk into the resus bay to see a still-fitting child and a look of indecision on the face of the team, I take control of the situation.
+But it is not with loud words or an overbearing attitude but with a sense of calm.
 You see, you can be an introvert and have a commanding presence too.
 Those of you who have read Susan Cain’s book, Quiet, will have discovered that we are taking over the world.
 My heart is not racing along at 140 beats per minute thrusting me into Condition Black, it is pumping at 80 affording me fine motor control.
-When I talk to the parents about what is happening I don’t spout thoughtless platitudes and interrupt their questions.
+When I talk to the parents about what is happening, I don’t spout thoughtless platitudes and interrupt their questions.
 I remain calm and quiet and I listen.
 That is what an introvert does.
 We listen.

 But what do you do when you fly 17,208 kilometres to attend one of the world’s foremost medical experiences whose very name implies talking to people – not at work, not in my protective uniform – the Social Media And Critical Care conference?

-I had been there at the start, in Sydney, but had my family with me.
+I had been there at the start, in Sydney, but I had my family with me.
 They were an easy excuse to duck out of functions and head to Darling Harbour and have a rainbow gelato.
-At that time I was barely on Twitter and Don’t Forget The Bubbles was merely a glimmer in Tessa Davis’ eye.
-I knew a couple of people from work and so enjoyed the talks for what they were and left, feeling energised and enthusiastic about my job.
+At that time, I was barely on Twitter and Don’t Forget The Bubbles was merely a glimmer in Tessa Davis’ eye.
+I knew a couple of people from work and so enjoyed the talks for what they were and left feeling energised and enthusiastic about my job.

 But now I am in Dublin, a long way from home.
-I could have done the same but I saw it as a wasted opportunity.
-Over the three years since Sydney, Don’t Forget The Bubbles has been growing in content and readership and has become a large part of my non-work life.
-I have had more late night conversations on Twitter and Slack with my colleagues Tessa, Ben and Henry than nearly anyone I know.
-I have taken part in virtual journal clubs and discussions with doctors and nurses and paramedics and pharmacists from all around the word.
+I could have done the same, but I saw it as a wasted opportunity.
+Over the three years since Sydney, Don’t Forget The Bubbles has grown in content and readership and has become a large part of my non-work life.
+I have had more late-night conversations on Twitter and Slack with my colleagues Tessa, Ben and Henry than nearly anyone I know.
+I have taken part in virtual journal clubs and discussions with doctors, nurses, paramedics, and pharmacists from all around the world.
 But all that was behind the pseudo-anonymity of a 400 by 400 pixel image.
 You cannot do that at a conference – especially if the wifi doesn’t work as planned.

 Then I had a revelation, that lightbulb moment.
-The people at the conference were not strangers at all, they were friends – good friends.
-When I saw Jesse Spurr in Dubai airport I went up to him and put my hand out and said ‘Hello’.
-We had never spoken in real life but because of social media we knew each other and any awkwardness was lost.
-He greeted me with a huge smile (despite having been on a plane for 14 hours) and we chatted before boarding for Dublin.
-When I met Casey Parker, the man that started me blogging, I didn’t even need to pluck up the courage to put out my hand as he beat me too it, with a warm grin and we talked of our families and holidays and our hopes for the conference.
-When I met Henry, who (despite having written and edited with for almost four years) I had never met, we exchanged a manly hug and it was like greeting an old, old friend.
+The people at the conference were not strangers at all.
+They were friends – good friends.
+When I saw Jesse Spurr in Dubai airport, I went up to him and put my hand out and said ‘Hello.
+We had never spoken in real life, but because of social media, we knew each other and any awkwardness was lost.
+He greeted me with a huge smile (despite having been on a plane for 14 hours), and we chatted before boarding for Dublin.
+When I met Casey Parker, the man who started me blogging, I didn’t even need to pluck up the courage to put out my hand as he beat me to it with a warm grin, and we talked of our families and holidays and our hopes for the conference.
+When I met Henry, who (despite having written and edited with for almost four years) I had never met, we exchanged a manly hug.
+It was like greeting an old friend.

-So, as I became more confident putting myself out there I spoke to some of my idols – to Simon Carley (who is just as nice in real life), to Haney Mallemet (who is as charming as he is intelligent) and to Ross Fisher (who is as antithetical to the surgical stereotype as you could imagine).
+So, as I became more confident putting myself out there, I spoke to some of my idols – Simon Carley (who is just as nice in real life), Haney Mallemet (who is as charming as he is intelligent) and Ross Fisher (who is as antithetical to the surgical stereotype as you could imagine).
 And you know what?
-None of them brushed me aside, asked me why I was talking to them, told me to go away.
+None of them brushed me aside, asked why I was talking to them, and told me to go away.

-To all of you introverts out there, I urge you just to start.
+To all of you introverts out there, I urge you to start.
 Take the risk and take one step forward, put out your hand and say hello.
-Connect, share stories, ask questions.
-That is the ethos of the FOAMed community and that is why we all came to SMACC.
-And now the banners have been taken down and nothing but the creamy dregs of Guinness remain in the glass we head home to take stock and reflect.
+Connect, share stories, and ask questions.
+That is the ethos of the FOAMed community, and that is why we all came to SMACC.
+And now the banners have been taken down, and nothing but the creamy dregs of Guinness remain in the glass we head home to take stock and reflect.
 How can you bring this feeling of compassion and kindness back to your workplace?
 Is it taking time to let the nervous medical student stutter out the wrong answer to a question and not berating them?
-Is it not questioning why the paramedic has brought in the 85 year old granny with a sore knee?
+Is it not questioning why the paramedic has brought in the 85-year-old granny with a sore knee?
 Is it spotting a resident having a hard time and making them a cup of tea or buying them a soda?

-For me, this conference was about connection and it delivered it in spades.
+For me, this conference was about connection and delivered it in spades.